-More on Hispanic holiday baked goods from our expert coaches
+More on Hispanic holiday baked goods from Rosetta Stone tutors

 “In Venezuela, we have our famous ‘Torta de Navidad,’ or Christmas cake, which is a brandied cake that is topped with dried fruits, walnuts, and hazelnuts.
 Costa Ricans add orange and cinnamon and call it ‘Queque Navideño.’
-México has its own ‘Rosca de reyes,’ the closest version to the Spanish one,” said Coach Tania every corner of Latin America” and looks forward to making this roscón de reyes recipe.
+México has its own ‘Rosca de reyes,’ the closest version to the Spanish one,” said Tania.
+She looks forward to making this roscón de reyes recipe.

 Interested in learning Spanish from tutors like Tania?
 Check out Live Lessons available in the Rosetta Stone app!